kleineluka/burial/README.md

 <!-- Documentation -->
 # Documentation 📻
 Please view the [Wiki](https://github.com/kleineluka/burial/wiki)!
 If you want to skip right to help with installation, please head over to the [Installation and Help](https://github.com/kleineluka/burial/wiki/Installation-and-Help) page.
 If you are having trouble with the program beyond installation, check out the [Problems and Questions](https://github.com/kleineluka/burial/wiki/Problems-and-Questions) page.
 I hope these help! 😇

+The tech stack 🍡 is a Rust back-end (Tauri framework), a Javascript front-end (vanilla), Python scripts to aid in development, TypeScript (Deno) for deobfuscation, and Javascript for game modification.
+Whew, that was a lot! 😅

 <!-- Roadmap -->
 # Roadmap 🚧